Katerinners/Sofka-app/README.md

-This project was created whit react
+This project was created with react
 To initialize:
 - clone repo
 - npm install